 Where is Jamie Carragher now?

-A one man club, Jamie Carragher spent his entire 17 year career with Liverpool, 10 of which as vice-captain.
+A one-man club, Jamie Carragher spent his entire 17 year Premier League career with Liverpool and is the second longest-serving player in the club’s history.

-Finally retiring at the end of the 2012-13 season, Jamie Carragher went straight into a broadcasting career with Sky Sports as a pundit on their Monday Night Football programme alongside Gary Neville.
+Finally retiring at the end of the 2012-13 season, he went straight into broadcasting and joined Sky Sports in his current role as a pundit on their Monday Night Football programme alongside former Manchester United rival Gary Neville.

 Back to Liverpool